Nixola/screentool.lua/README.md

 # screentool.lua
 A Linux tool to take screenshots and screencaps under X11.
+Depends on ximgcopy, ffmpeg, slop, maim, xrandr and possibly a bunch of other stuff. todo: fix this thing.
 ## Usage
 `screentool.lua <action> [...action]`
 ### Actions